 This is a list of my latest/most relevant publications.
 The full list can be found in my dblp or google scholar.

 Improving Patch Correctness Analysis via Random Testing and Large Language Models by Facundo Molina, Juan Manuel Copia and Alessandra Gorla.
-To appear in 17th IEEE International Conference on Software Testing, Verification and Validation, ICST 2024, Toronto, Canada, May 27-31, 2024. [ code | .pdf ]
+In the 17th IEEE International Conference on Software Testing, Verification and Validation, ICST 2024, Toronto, Canada, May 27-31, 2024. [ code | .pdf ]

 Enabling Efficient Assertion Inference by Aayush Garg, Renzo Degiovanni, Facundo Molina, Maxime Cordy, Nazareno Aguirre, Mike Papadakis, and Yves Le Traon.
 In 34th IEEE International Symposium on Software Reliability Engineering, ISSRE 2023, Florence, Italy, October 9-12, 2023. [ code | .pdf ]